Coffee Drink

 - Regional drink guide

-Flavor And Tasting Notes
+Flavor and Tasting Notes

-Cafézinho, meaning “little coffee”, is Brazil’s answer to espresso.
+Cafezinho, meaning “little coffee”, is Brazil’s answer to espresso.
 Served in tiny cups, it packs a big flavor: intense, sweet and full-bodied.
 Dark roast coffee provides chocolate and nutty notes while pre-dissolved sugar softens the bitterness and enhances natural sweetness.
 The drink is served boiling hot with no milk; a slight foam forms on top, and the texture is smooth thanks to filtration through a cloth or paper filter.
-The aroma is strong and inviting, often accompanied by the scent of caramelized sugar.",
+The aroma is strong and inviting, often accompanied by the scent of caramelized sugar.

-Preparation And Recipe
+Preparation and Recipe

 Ingredients